DeclarativeHub/ReactiveKit/README.md

 ReactiveKit uses simple concept of execution contexts inspired by [BrightFutures](https://github.com/Thomvis/BrightFutures) to handle threading.

-When you want to receive events on the same thread on which they were generated, just pass `ImmediateExecutionContext`.
+When you want to receive events on the same thread on which they were generated, just pass `nil` for the execution context parameter.
 When you want to receive them on a specific dispatch queue, just use `context` extension of dispatch queue wrapper type `Queue`, for example: `Queue.main.context`.

 ## Why another FRP framework?